Are you searching for the best 1TB internal hard drives on the market this year? Well, look no further. We’ve got everything you need right here.

 Read our full Seagate FireCuda Gaming 3.5-inch SSHD Review

 Western Digital Blue 1TB is one of the best choices when looking for a hard drive.
 It’s very versatile, and you just can’t go wrong with WD Blue regardless of the purpose of the use.
 There are two versions of WD Blue 1TB available – 5400rpm and 7200rpm.
-The 7200rpm version is for about 5$ more expensive than the 5400rpm drive.
-However, it’s totally worth few extra bucks as you will get your hands on noticeably faster and better performing hard drive.
+The 7200rpm version is a little more expensive than the 5400rpm drive.
+However, it’s totally worth few extra bucks as you will get your hands on a noticeably faster and better performing hard drive.

 If you need that extra performance over Western Digital Blue, WD Black is probably the best choice.
-It costs about 20$ more than Western Digital Blue but features the same cache of 64MB, same SATA 6 Gb/s interface and spindle speed of 7200rpm, despite similar hardware, it scores higher data transfer speeds, has upgraded firmware and an improved warranty of five years.
+It costs just a little more than Western Digital Blue but features the same cache of 64MB, same SATA 6 Gb/s interface, and a spindle speed of 7200rpm, despite similar hardware, it scores higher data transfer speeds, has upgraded firmware, and an improved warranty of five years.

-Seagate Barracuda is a perfect hard drive for most of the consumers as it offers high performance that comes for a very affordable price.
+Seagate Barracuda is a perfect hard drive for most consumers as it offers high performance that comes for a very affordable cost.
 If you’re building a PC and just want a good, reliable hard drive with up to level sequential read/write speeds, you can’t go wrong with Barracuda.
 As Seagate claims, it’s all-in-one storage, so it’s versatile.
 The main competitor is WD Blue.
-However, we think that Barracuda is a wiser choice as all of its desktop drives features spindle speed of 7200rpm where WD Blue offers 7200rpm version only for the 1TB model.
+However, we think that Barracuda is a wiser choice as all of its desktop drives feature a spindle speed of 7200rpm where WD Blue offers a 7200rpm version only for the 1TB model.

 People often think that they need large hard drives for NAS, but it’s not the truth.
-For home use, 1TB can be more than enough and even for small businesses that don’t need to store anything more than some documents, and media files.
-An alternative to WD Red is Seagate Ironwolf, and it’s also a great drive, but slightly pricier and if you will get a hard drive with a capacity of 1TB, there is no real difference, better save few bucks.
+For home use, 1TB can be more than enough, and even for small businesses that don’t need to store anything more than some documents, and media files.
+An alternative to WD Red is Seagate Ironwolf, and it’s also a great drive, but slightly more expensive and if you will get a hard drive with a capacity of 1TB, there is no real difference, better save few bucks.